 They say money can’t buy happiness.
 But is it true?

-Here are 21 reasons why money can’t buy happiness according to 33 experts.
+Let’s take a look at these 21 reasons why money can’t buy happiness, according to experts.

 Founder, LVS Consulting

 1. Money can perhaps buy you some happiness but it all depends on how you spend it

 The challenge with “money can’t buy happiness” is that it’s only partly correct.
 When we think typically about spending money, we tend to think about spending money on stuff – a new car, a new TV, the latest sound-canceling headphones and so on.